EasonShi0624/EasonShi0624.github.io/_pages/about.md

 </strong>.

-I'm interested in **studying how to apply and devlop Molecular Dynamics (MD) in complex systems** and **bridging molecular science with cutting-edged Data Science techniques**.
+So far, I'm interested in **studying how to apply and devlop Molecular Dynamics (MD) in complex systems** and **bridging molecular science with cutting-edged Data Science techniques**.

 I'm actively seeking for a PhD position in Theoretical/Computaional Chemistry, Data Science, or Computer Science in 27 Fall.
 Finger crossed!